 Iron in terrestrial systems, modern and ancient

-This work focuses on constraining the relationship between the concentration and type of iron oxides found in different soil orders under varying climatic regimes, using a novel combination of chemical extractions and analytical techniques (AGU 2016).
-I am currently working to characterize a large suite of modern soils’ iron content, and exploring potential relationships with climatic variables.
+I am working to constrain the concentrations and types of iron minerals in soils under varying climatic regimes, using a novel combination of chemical extractions and analytical techniques (AGU 2016).
+I am characterizing a large suite of modern soils’ iron content and exploring relationships between soil iron content and climatic/environmental variables.
 I am also interested in terrestrial iron and its ties to the oxygenation of the atmosphere and the evolution of terrestrial life.
 Finally, I am interested in iron cycling in deserts and am working with biological soil crusts to address this topic.

 Field sites: Utah; Wyoming; Iceland; really, anywhere with soils, modern or fossil!

-In addition to iron-specific work, I am interested in broad terrestrial paleoclimate reconstructions for periods of rapid climate change.
+In addition to iron-specific work, I am interested in terrestrial paleoclimate reconstructions for periods of rapid climate change.
 In 2017, I visited India to sample paleosols formed at the edge of the Deccan Traps before, during, and after the end-Cretaceous extinction event, for the purpose of paleoclimate reconstruction (GSA, October 2017; Dzombak et al., in prep.)

 Field sites: Wyoming (EECO), India (K-Pg)